Eastern wolf: Taxonomy

 The first published name of a taxon belonging to the genus Canis from North America is Canis lycaon.
 It was published in 1775 by the German naturalist Johann Schreber, who had based it on the earlier description and illustration of one specimen that was thought to have been captured near Quebec.
 It was later reclassified as a subspecies of gray wolf by Edward Goldman.

 In the third edition of Mammal Species of the World published in 2005, the mammalogist W. Christopher Wozencraft listed the eastern wolf as a gray wolf subspecies, which supports its earlier classification based on morphology in three studies.
-This taxonomic classification has since been debated.

 In 2021, the American Society of Mammalogists considered the eastern wolf as its own species (Canis lycaon).

 Taxonomic debate

 When European settlers first arrived to North America, the coyote's range was limited to the western half of the continent.
 They existed in the arid areas and across the open plains, including the prairie regions of the midwestern states.
 Early explorers found some in Indiana and Wisconsin.
 From the mid-1800s coyotes began expanding beyond their original range.

 The taxonomic debate regarding North American wolves can be summarised as follows:

 There are two prevailing evolutionary models for North American Canis: